mikaelpoul/.emacs.d/README.md

 in the `.emacs`-file.

+Other notes-to-self:
-Install `auctex` using package-install: `M-x package-list-packages RET`, locate auctex, and install.
+- Install `auctex` using package-install: `M-x package-list-packages RET`, locate `auctex`, and install.